 Even though there isn’t a tonne of weapons, there is a lot of types ranging from assault rifles, shotguns, melee weapons, plasma-based, cannons and more.
 So the variety is there with millions of possibilities in terms of the loadout.
 You can also equip certain boosts and enhancements to your weapons and body to beef you up a little.
 Not everything makes a drastic change, but cranking up your defence points and ensuring you have a weapon that packs a punch really helps in later levels and the rather difficult DLC.

-Unfortunately, the main crux of Assault Gunners HD Edition is its missions – the game has come from a portable system which had in mind that the gamers playing the game would probably play it in short bursts and not for long gaming sessions.
+Unfortunately, the main crux of Assault Gunners HD Edition is its missions – the game has come from a portable system that had in mind that the gamers playing the game would probably play it in short bursts and not for long gaming sessions.
 As such, Assault Gunners HD could possibly be fully platinumed within 5-6 hours due to the length of the missions and how you can easily win by equipping the latest unlocks.
 Also, the mission variety isn’t huge – usually, they will consist of a small arena environment with various objects like buildings or mountains and set groups of enemies.
 It’s your job to proceed and take out all of the enemies before the timer runs out.

 The problem is, if you have equipped all your partners with the best gear then they will run ahead of you and usually do about 80% of the work for you – which sounds great, but it can lead to a situation where you are wondering if you are playing a game or just watching the CPU play with itself.
-As I said above though, I found playing about 30 minutes here and there kept this game enjoyable – If I was to play about 4+ hours in one go, I can see myself getting a little bored of it.
+As I said above though, I found playing about 30 minutes here and there managed to keep this game enjoyable – If I was to play about 4+ hours in one go, I can see myself getting a little bored of it.

 Assault Gunners HD Edition does mix it up a little with some of the stages as it introduces bosses and hacking stations.
 However, the bosses are frustratingly hard if you don’t have the right gear as they can take you out within a few hits and the hacking stations simply consist of standing next to a post for 3-5 seconds and then moving on.
 So a little variety but not a lot.
 One mission that really annoyed me had me take out a load of enemies in a colony – that was fine.
 Then a boss battle started with an enemy SAT – also fine.
 However, then it had a brief cutscene and moved me far away from the enemy I just took down and it tells me it has a bomb on it that’s about to explode, then proceed to fill the town with ANTS again.
 So, you need to work your way through them fast and get to the downed enemy to stand on him for a few seconds until you turn off the bomb – this level annoyed me as a few times I ran out of time by about one-two seconds.
 I’ve never been a fan of timed events though.